 (See also, “The role of your CMDB in effective IT management”)

-Why is the CMDB So Important
+Why is the CMDB so important?

 The CMDB also provides value in being able to identify the cost of operation of a service.
-By identifying the components needed to operate a service, tracking costs of maintaining, and making changes to these components, the organization can derive a total cost of ownership (TCO) for the service.
-This enables an organization to evaluate whether services they use are worth their cost: essentially, the CMDB help determine the true value of a business service in an objective manner.
+By identifying the components needed to operate a service, tracking costs of maintenance, and making changes to these components, the organization can derive a total cost of ownership (TCO) for the service.
+This enables an organization to evaluate whether services they use are worth their cost: essentially, the CMDB helps determine the true value of a business service in an objective manner.

 (See also, “Successful CMDB implementation in six steps”)

 The numerous benefits of using a CMDB include: